riscv-android-src/toolchain-rustc/src/doc/rustc/src/codegen-options/index.md

 to save information after compiling a crate to be reused when recompiling the crate, improving re-compile times.
 This takes a path to a directory where incremental files will be stored.

-Note that this option currently does not take effect unless `RUSTC_FORCE_INCREMENTAL=1` in the environment.

 ## inline-threshold